shhskibksib/isf-dp-cs.github.io/content/Java/Exercises/05_melodify_pt_2/_index.md

 # Melodify Part 2

+{{< expand "Skills Covered in this Exercise" "click to expand ⬇️" >}}
+- OOP
+- Binary Search
+- Recursive Binary Search
+{{< /expand >}}

 This is a continuation of  Melodify Part 1.
 Only continue if you have completed Part 1.

 ## 🔎 Search for Mellow songs
 > Note: Use Binary Search for this method